Luke 16:19-31

 Moreover, if someone wished to suggest that “Lazarus” was just a fictitious person, then doesn’t such a presumption also require that Abraham be a fictitious person too?
 Jesus says, “Now there was a rich man...”, but some people must answer, “No there really was not,” and that takes some boldness, if perhaps also some belligerence.
 Nevertheless, some will also argue that if this illustration is taken literally, then it would mean that a group of people could fit in one person’s chest.
 However, such an argument fails to realize that Heaven is also referred to as the “bosom of the Father.”
 (John 1:18, KJV) So “bosom” can also signify a place.
 Still, some will say that it’s ridiculous to presume that one drop of water could bring relief to a person on fire.
 However, it can also signify the extent of the suffering, if one drop of water could bring momentary relief to a parched tongue.
 Obviously, this person did not feel morally entitled to ask for more than one drop.
 Therefore, in Hell, there is still the pain of memory and the loss of self-esteem.

-When Lazarus was raised from the dead, indeed many believed, but not all.
+When Lazarus was raised from the dead (different Lazarus), indeed many believed, but not all.
 (John 11:43-53) When Jesus rose from the dead, and appeared to as many as 500 people at one time (1st Corinthians 15:6), it still not did result in universal repentance.
 When Paul saw the risen Jesus, and testified of Him, many believed, but not all.
 If men will not believe through God’s Word, then miracles can just as easily be dismissed, just as when unbelievers attributed Jesus’ miracles to the power of demons.
 (Luke 11:15) When a person says NO to God, subconsciously, their heart becomes just a little bit harder, making it easier to say NO again and again, until they are stiff-necked, and resistant to the power of miracles.
 (John 11:47) For these, it would make no difference if a man should come back from the dead.
 Hence, God warned: “Harden not your heart.”
 (Psalm 95:8, KJV)

-Calvin writes: “But here Christ is only saying that those who are deaf and stubborn against the teaching of the Law cannot be corrected by the dead or brought to a sound frame.”
+John Calvin: “But here Christ is only saying that those who are deaf and stubborn against the teaching of the Law cannot be corrected by the dead or brought to a sound frame.”
 (Calvin’s New Testament Commentaries, Matthew, Mark and Luke, Vol.II, James and Jude, p.122, emphasis mine)

 In other words, according to Calvin, those who are Totally Depraved have a Total Inability to believe in the Gospel.
 First of all, the rich man in Hell believed, and was ready and willing to be sent back to become an evangelist.
 However, God did not give him such a second opportunity in life.
 Similarly, the demons also believe, and what good is that for them.
 (James 2:19) What is evident, however, is that believing is not nullified by Total Depravity.
 However Total Depravity does give rise to Total Inability when you harden your heart through persistently rejecting God’s Prevenient Grace, such as what is found at Isaiah 65:2: “I have spread out My hands all day long to a rebellious people, who walk in the way which is not good, following their own thoughts.”